Cozy Up to the Outdoors | Extend the Season with a Custom Fire Feature

 “Some people may not want a large gathering inside their home, but if they have a nice outdoor space, they are more comfortable,” she said.
 “During the height of COVID, this was particularly true, because people were tired of being isolated and looking for comfortable outdoor spaces to gather safely.”

-Homeowners can choose various styles, shapes, and sizes for a custom fire pit installation.
+Homeowners can choose various styles, shapes, and sizes of fire pits.
 Although many companies will install kits (pre-designed with standard, but often limited, choices in materials), they also encourage the homeowner to customize their space.
 They will walk you through the entire design process, including determining the best location for your fire pit, and help you create a one-of-a-kind outdoor haven.

 “We’re client-focused and try to be very customized with our work,” Perrow said.
 “We ask how the client wants to use the space; it really ties back into what their aesthetics goals are.”